omarathon/firebase-post-json/README.md

  ## Warning

 At present, firebase4j has issues with OAuth 2.0 authentication, however when fixed this tool shall work with authentication.
-Therefore, one is urged only to use this tool for projects where security isn't a concern.
+Therefore, one is urged only to use this tool in projects where security isn't a concern.